infocusp/tf_cnnvis/ReadMe.md

 # tf_cnnvis

+tf_cnnvis is a CNN visualization library which you can to better understand your own CNNs.
+We use the [TensorFlow](https://www.tensorflow.org/) library at the backend and the generated images are displayed in [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
+We have implemented 2 CNN visualization techniques so far:

-tf_cnnvis is a CNN visualization library based on the paper [Visualizing and Understanding Convolutional Networks](https://www.cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) by Matthew D. Zeiler and Rob Fergus.
-We use the [TensorFlow](https://www.tensorflow.org/) library to reconstruct the input images from different layers of the convolutional neural network.
-The generated images are displayed in [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard)
+1) Based on the paper [Visualizing and Understanding Convolutional Networks](https://www.cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) by Matthew D. Zeiler and Rob Fergus.
+The goal here is to reconstruct the input image from the information contained in any given layers of the convolutional neural network.
+Here are a few examples

 <img src="https://bitbucket.org/repo/Lyk4Mq/images/4115906191-images.jpg" width="196" height="196"> <img src="https://bitbucket.org/repo/Lyk4Mq/images/780477117-reconstructed_1.png" width="196" height="196"> <img src="https://bitbucket.org/repo/Lyk4Mq/images/1721308804-reconstructed_2.png" width="196" height="196"> <img src="https://bitbucket.org/repo/Lyk4Mq/images/856735034-reconstructed_3.png" width="196" height="196">